13 Incredibly Common Mistakes People Make in Their Wills

 Monkey Business/Adobe Couple writing will

 Think about what you plan to leave to your beneficiaries, and make sure your descriptions for those items are precise.
-Include important information such as specific documentation.
+Include all important information, including documentation.

 Physical items should also have detailed physical descriptions so your executor doesn’t run into issues while dividing your assets.